ezbake/ezbake-dev-tools/thrift-repl/README.md

 Where the fields are described below:

- 1. *Formal authorizations/CAPCO* - Formal authorizations string, this is almost always a CAPCO classification.
+ 1. *Formal authorizations/CAPCO* - Formal authorizations string, a CAPCO classification would be an example.
    * UNCLASSIFIED//REL TO FVEY
- 1. *External auths* - A string of external groups/COI's with boolean combinations supported.
+ 1. *External auths* - A string of external groups with boolean combinations supported.
    * A|B|(C&D)
  1. *Platform visibilities* - Separate read/write/discover/manage groups for internal platform groups.
 Each one of these visibilies is a set of 64-bit integers representing the group memberships that are required to perform the given action.